Deighton Associates Ltd.

 As we recruit new talent, we will take all reasonable steps to accommodate job applicants with disabilities.
 On external postings and ahead of interviews, applicants will be informed that accommodations are available upon request.

-Newly hired employees will be informed of our policies and directed on ways to access accommodations in their role.
+Newly hired employees will be informed of our policies and directed on ways to access accommodations in their roles.
 To ensure that new hires can access support quickly and thoroughly, we encourage persons with disabilities to disclose to their direct manager as early as possible.

 Supports for Employees